StefanoRatto/ratste/README.md

 # ratste

-General purpose multi-platform Remote Access Tool written in Python3.
+A basic general purpose multi-platform Remote Access Tool written in Python3.

 ## Requirements

-Both client and server components require Python 3 and only the Python Standard Library.
+Both client and server components require Python 3, but only the Python Standard Library.

 ## Installation

-Clone the GitHub repo and move into the ratste `$HOME` folder with:
+Clone the GitHub repo and move into the `RATSTE_HOME` folder with:

 ```Bash
 git clone https://github.com/StefanoRatto/ratste